 AAMC PREview Professional Readiness Exam

-AAMC PREview® Professional Readiness Exam (Formerly SJT)
+All About the AAMC PREview® Professional Readiness Exam

-What is the AAMC PREview Professional Readiness Exam?
+What is the AAMC PREview exam?

-AAMC’s Situational Judgment Test (SJT) is now the Professional Readiness Exam
+AAMC’s Situational Judgment Test (SJT) Name Change

 While the exam was being developed, it went by “AAMC’s Situational Judgment Test,” but it was announced in early 2022 that its name will be “AAMC PREview” moving forward.
 While the name has changed, what the exam is evaluating has not.

-What is measured on the AAMC PREview exam?
+What’s tested on the AAMC PREview exam?

-How is the AAMC PREview exam structured and scored?
+How is the AAMC PREview exam structured?

-AAMC PREview Exam Testing Experience
+AAMC PREview Testing Experience

-To take the exam, you will need to download the ProctorU browser extension using your AAMC login credentials.
+To take the PREview exam, you will need to download the ProctorU browser extension using your AAMC login credentials.
 During the exam, a real-life proctor will help check you in and monitor your exam.
 To avoid distraction, you will not be able to see the proctor while you are taking the exam.
 However, you may contact the proctor at any time if you need assistance with the system.
 Here is the exam experience step-by-step:

 1. Install the ProctorU extension